Welcome to Williams Trade Law

 Williams Trade Law, based in Sydney, Australia, specializes in the regulation of international trade, especially the law of the World Trade Organization.

-The principal of the firm, Dr Brett Williams, is a specialist in international trade regulation and Special Counsel, Dr Luke Nottage is a specialist in international investment arbitration.
-Both are lawyers, policy consultants and university academics.
-Dr Brett Williams has taught the law of the World Trade Organization for a number of universities, the Australian National University, University of Sydney, Chinese University of Hong Kong, University of North Carolina, William and Mary College, and the University of Adelaide.
-Dr Luke Nottage has taught International Investment Arbitration at the University of Sydney and several other universities in Europe and Asia.
-The firm has a strategic relationship with the international firm, Appleton Luff.
+The principal of the firm, Dr Brett Williams, is a specialist in international trade regulation.
+He is a lawyer, policy consultant and university academic.
+Dr Brett Williams has taught the law of the World Trade Organization for a number of universities, the Australian National University, University of Sydney, University of Melbourne, Chinese University of Hong Kong, University of North Carolina, William and Mary College, and the University of Adelaide.

 The firm can offer cost effective and responsive small firm service, can integrate into your team or can draw upon an international network of correspondent firms to deliver complex, cross-border projects.